repconnex/docs/source/includes/kiosks/_kiosk.md

 ## Setup

-1. Install the Repconnex Kiosk app on the ipad.
+1. Install the Green Kiosk app on the ipad.
 2. Open the app.
-3. Open the admin section by tapping five times in the lower, right-hand corner of the screen.
-4. Log in as a facility admin for that facility.
+3. Log in as a facility admin for that facility.
-5. Click the "Select Kiosk" button and select the appropriate kiosk for which the device will act.
+4. Click the "Select Kiosk" button and select the appropriate kiosk for which the device will act.